Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Results and discussion

 The preceding results demonstrate how specific combinations of mean-field interaction parameters can induce macroscopic phase separation across a range of ternary compositions.
-We now turn to the question of whether such macroscopic behavior is echoed in distinct microscopic manifestations of cononsolvency, such as a coil-globule transition induced by solvent-mixture composition.
-To address this, we perform Monte Carlo (MC) simulations to study the conformation and solvation of a single polymer chain in mixed solvents for three systems (Table~\ref{tab:sim_parameters}) with Hamiltonians representative of the phase behavior shown in Fig.~\ref{Fig2:Binodals}b,c.
-In the following sections, we provide a brief summary of the systems and key results and then subsequently examine each in more detail.
+We now turn to the question of whether such macroscopic behavior is echoed by a coil-globule transition induced by solvent-mixture composition and how this depends on whether interactions are isotropic or anisotropic in form.

+To address this, we perform Monte Carlo (MC) simulations to study the conformational behavior and solvation-shell characteristics of a single polymer chain in mixed solvents for four systems.
+We present results for a chain with degree of polymerization $N_\text{m}=72$; corresponding data for a shorter chain with $N_\text{m}=32$ are provided in the SI (Figs. S9–S12).
+Both lengths show similar physics but the longer chain shows more pronounced effects.
+In Section {\ref{sec:overview}}, we describe the selection of these systems and broadly categorize their behavior.
+The results supporting this categorization are then detailed in Sections {\ref{sec:sc}} and {\ref{sec:pc}}.